-When I was a child credit was difficult to get for most people.
-Banks always needed some form of collateral and unsecured credit, like credit cards, were not easy to get.
-As a result everything seemed more reasonably priced and few lived outside their means.
-People tended to save up rather then get a loan back then.
-Nothing was too out of reach for most middle class people with no credit required.
+When I was a child, credit was difficult to get for most people.
+Banks always needed some form of collateral and unsecured credit, like credit cards, was not easy to get.
+As a result, everything seemed more reasonably priced, and few lived outside their means.
+People tended to save up rather than get a loan back then.
+Nothing was too out of reach for most middle-class people with no credit required.

-Today the entire world is based on credit and living off that system is both difficult and a little intimidating.
-We have been doing it for almost 10 years now, completely credit free with the only payments being the ever present electric and utility bills and the dreaded property tax the government likes to collect.
+Today, the entire world is based on credit, and living off that system is both difficult and a little intimidating.
+We have been doing it for almost ten years now, completely credit-free, with the only payments being the ever-present electric and utility bills and the dreaded property tax the government likes to collect.

-Focus on our needs, but anything that costs $10,000.00 or less should never be purchased on credit.
+Focus on our needs, but anything that costs $10,000 or less should never be purchased on credit.
 I call this the minimum credit rule.
-One should always save up for such purchases, it takes longer and you have to be patient but you won't get better value for your money than paying cash and you will place more value on your purchase.
-As your saving the money that savings is also generating interest for you.
+One should always save up for such purchases, it takes longer, and you have to be patient, but you won't get better value for your money than paying cash, and you will place more value on your purchase.
+As you're saving money, that savings is also generating interest for you.
 Good things come to those that wait.

-Did you ever have a 'Emergency Credit Card'?
-I had a credit card for this purpose, seemed like everything was an emergency when I had that card.
+Did you ever have an 'Emergency Credit Card'?
+I had a credit card for this purpose, but it seemed like everything was an emergency when I had that card.

-Using credit for necessities is a dangerous habit to get into in my opinion, not unlike pawning your T.V for rent money, or gambling what little you have for food in the hopes of coming away with more.
-Usually this signifies the beginning of the end of your financial stability.
-Loss of job or other inability to make payments and you are really struggling.
+Using credit for necessities is a dangerous habit to get into, in my opinion, not unlike pawning your T.V for rent money or gambling what little you have for food in the hopes of coming away with more.
+Usually, this signifies the beginning of the end of your financial stability.
+You could lose your job or have another inability to make payments, and you'll be really struggling.

 So, for most of us, a personal credit card is not required for anything and mostly gets us into debt while providing a false sense of wealth.